erfan-khadem/ssh-liberty-bridge/README.md

 python3 -m pip install -r generator/requirements.txt
 ```

-Note that in some systems, `dotenv` package cannot be installed manually.
+Note that in some systems, `python-dotenv` package cannot be installed manually.
 In that
 case you should install it using your distribution's package manager.

 Then copy `env-sample` as `.env` and change its variables according to your